 - Biophysical profile: Along with prenatal targeted ultrasound, the doctor may conduct a nonstress test to examine the heart rate of your baby.
 This test offers a complete health profile of the fetus.

-- Laboratory tests: Lab tests such as urine test and blood test help in identifying whether the fetus has caught any infections like UTI, HIV or more.
+- Laboratory tests: Lab tests such as urine tests and blood tests help in identifying whether the fetus has caught any infections like UTI, HIV or more.

 - Checking cervix length: Your gynecologist may also indicate for you to undergo an ultrasound to check the cervical length of the baby.
 This scan helps to determine if you require preterm delivery or not.

-Undoubtedly, high risk pregnancy is a critical time for expecting parents.
-You would have practice extra prenatal care and look out for any problems.
+Undoubtedly, high-risk pregnancy is a critical time for expecting parents.
+You would have to practice extra prenatal care and look out for any problems.